 Preparing For Our Future

 We have an education infrastructure that provides our children, and residents of all ages, endless opportunities for learning and growth.
 The Adirondack Central School System has elementary schools in Forestport, West Leyden and Boonville.
 The high school and middle school are located on Route 294 just outside the Village of Boonville.
+The Adirondack Central School is affiliated with both Jefferson/Lewis and Madison/Oneida County BOCES systems to offer the maximum opportunities for our children.
 Beyond these, community colleges in Rome and Utica, two private colleges, a SUNY campus and several business schools and training centers offer a wide array of studies.